Join our mailing list.

 Clients trust writers who back up claims with facts.
 Anyone can say something, but not everyone can prove it.
 When you use data, you show you’ve done your homework.

 Readers trust numbers, too.
 If you’re writing about remote work, saying “more people are working remotely” sounds vague.
-But saying “35% of U.S. employees worked remotely all of the time in 2023” sounds real (Parker, 2023).
+But saying “35% of U.S. employees worked remotely all of the time in 2023” sounds real.

 As a freelancer, trust is everything.
 When clients trust your work, they come back.
 They also refer you to others.